-China foreign minister steps up threats against Taiwan
+China FM: Taiwan, foreign supporters ‘playing with fire’

 Such remarks are typically directed at the island’s democratically elected government under President Tsai Ing-wen and its most important ally, the United States.
 China considers Taiwan a part of its territory to be annexed by force if necessary.

-Earlier in April, China held large-scale air and sea drills in the in areas surrounding Taiwan in retaliation for Tsai’s meeting with U.S. House Speaker Kevin McCarthy on April 5 in California.
+Earlier in April, China held large-scale air and sea drills in the areas surrounding Taiwan in retaliation for Tsai’s meeting with U.S. House Speaker Kevin McCarthy on April 5 in California.
 China said the exercises simulating an encirclement of Taiwan were intended as a “serious warning” to pro-independence politicians on the self-governing island and their foreign supporters.

 China has stepped up its military pressure and diplomatic isolation against Taiwan in recent years, sending fighter jets and navy vessels towards the island on a near-daily basis.